Skip to main content

 You may apply to re-activate your registration by submitting an Individual Reinstatement Application or an Architectural Firm Reinstatement Application.
 See Applicants - Reinstatement.

-Prior to providing architectural services as a firm in this state, an architectural firm must apply for and obtain registration with the Board in addition to the Oregon Secretary of State's office.
+Prior to providing the services of an architect or engaging in the practice of architecture as a firm in this state, a business entity must apply for and obtain registration with the Board in addition to the Oregon Secretary of State's office.
 A certificate of existence from the Oregon Secretary of State that meets the name requirements is required for application with OSBAE.
 OAR 806-010-0080 contains the Board's requirements for firm names, which include restrictions on names or designations that may be considered misleading to the public, such as use of the plural “architects" if the firm has only one registered architect.

 Registered architects